 - Non-stimulant options for those who prefer or require alternatives

-It’s essential to consider potential side effects, such as appetite changes and sleep disturbances.
-Finding a medication that aligns with your needs takes careful collaboration with a prescriber.
+It is important to consider potential side effects, such as appetite changes and sleep problems.
+Finding a medication that fits your needs takes careful collaboration with a prescriber.

 FAQs